SAT to ACT Score Conversion

 Scaled ACT ScoreEnglish Raw ScoreMath Raw ScoreReading Raw ScoreScience Raw Score

-Clearly, the best way to improve your scaled ACT score is to enhance your performance in all four sections of the exam.
+Clearly, the best way to improve your scaled ACT score is to enhance your performance on the sections of the exam included in the composite.

 SAT Scoring